 The key point is that normalization doesn’t just stop by punishing or shaming individuals for bad behavior.
 Businesses can be fined, scapegoats can be fired, and readers can cancel subscriptions, but if normalization is happening the culture of an institution will continue to shape how individual people make decisions.This raises big questions about the decisions made by journalists and editors in pursuit of readership.

 Research on normalization also begs us to remember that some of the most horrifying crimes and accidents in human history are linked by a common process: the way organizations can reward deviant work.
-Just look at the “happy young folks” photographed by Karl Höcker in 1944…while they worked at Auschwitz.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+Just look at the “happy young folks” photographed by Karl Höcker in 1944…while they worked at Auschwitz.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.